What to do

 Whistler is a resort town about two hours from Vancouver.
 Nestled high in the southern Pacific Ranges of British Columbia's Coast Mountains, Whistler offers exhilarating outdoor adventures and activities year-round and is one of the most popular tourist destinations in Canada.

-Best known for its world-class ski slopes, Whistler also boasts golf courses, tennis courts and many hiking trails with magnificent views of the surrounding mountains.
+Best known for its world-class ski slopes, Whistler also boasts golf courses, tennis courts and many hiking and biking trails with magnificent views of the surrounding mountains.

 Located at the base of Whistler and Blackcomb Mountains, Whistler Village is the central neighbourhood of the town of Whistler.
 There's always something to see and do, and the sights and sounds change with the seasons.
 With its magnificent scenery and panoply of outdoor activities of all kinds, the Village will be your gateway to adventure!
 Relax and enjoy the friendly Whistler atmosphere and unique mountain culture!